nathan-andosen/lit-element-seed/README.md

 # Development

-__Important:__ All code should be in _/src/components/_, expect for declaration files and html pages used for development.
+> __Important:__ All code should be placed in _/src/components/_, expect for declaration files and html pages used for development.

+> All the scripts files to run the builds, unit tests and e2e tests can be found in the /scripts directory.

 ### __``npm run dev``__